Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 - In its past 10 games, Vegas went over once.

-- In the last 10 games, the Golden Knights have scored 2.0 more goals per game than their season average.
+- During the past 10 games, the Golden Knights have scored 2.0 more goals per game than their season average.

 - The Golden Knights' 3.3 average goals per game add up to 267 total, which makes them the 14th-ranked scoring team in the league.